huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 pip install datasets argilla
 ```

-Then, you can read the example dataset using the `datasets` library (this dataset is just a CSV file uploaded to the Hub using the drag and drop feature).
+Then, you can read the example dataset using the `datasets` library.
+This dataset is a CSV file uploaded to the Hub using the drag and drop feature.

 ```python
 from datasets import load_dataset